 Today is the first big reveal, where we find out who had which blog and the recipes chosen.
-This month’s kick off theme was “Food you’d love on your Thanksgiving table, ” and I was the lucky recipient of a long time blogger friend’s blog, Eliot’s Eats, and whipped up a her wonderful, tasty whole wheat dinner rolls recipe!
+This month’s kick-off theme was “Food you’d love on your Thanksgiving table, ” and I was the lucky recipient of a long time blogger friend’s blog, Eliot’s Eats, and whipped up a wonderful, tasty whole wheat dinner rolls recipe!

-Sweetened with honey and leavened with a hefty dose of yeast, these rolls rose to tender, fluffy perfection.
+Sweetened with honey and leavened with a hefty dose of yeast, these whole wheat yeast buns rose to tender, fluffy perfection.
 The recipe called for Prairie Gold Whole Wheat Flour, made from a variety of hard white spring wheat.
-I didn’t realize that till I was already proofing my yeast so just used a combination of standard whole wheat and a bit of all purpose flour.
+I didn’t realize that till I was already proofing my yeast so just used a combination of standard whole wheat and a bit of all-purpose flour.

 That seemed to work well and resulted in some outstanding whole wheat dinner rolls.
 This whole wheat rolls recipe is ideal for holidays and every other occasion you can imagine.
 Bill ate them along with his dinner and for breakfast, too.